-- Through our grants to groups, we are interested in supporting local grassroots, volunteer driven charities and community groups working with older people. - General McCarthy Stone Charitable Foundation grants are usually for amounts under £7,500.
+- Through our grants to groups, we are interested in supporting: - o The health and wellbeing of older people - o Young people facing educational challenges - o Urban regeneration - General McCarthy Stone Charitable Foundation grants are usually for amounts under £5,000.
 They can be towards running costs (including salaries), projects, equipment or capital developments.
 The work can be new, continuing or a one-off initiative. - Some funds and programmes offer larger grants.
 We usually do this by inviting a proposal to us.
 In all cases, you must have a strong case for support.
 That means being able to explain what you will do with the grant, who will benefit and how you know the work will make a difference to the intended beneficiaries or cause. - We will not fund requests to support: - o Contributions to general appeals or circulars; - o Religious activity which is not for wider public benefit; - o Public bodies to carry out their statutory obligations; - o Activities which solely support animal welfare; - o Activities which have already taken place. - o Grant making by other organisations - o Privately owned and profit-distributing companies or limited partnerships.